-Please join in welcoming Gary with the Society’s traditional greeting: “You have been in Afghanistan, I perceive.”
+Please extend a warm welcome to Ryan: “You have been in Afghanistan, I perceive.”

 Please join in welcoming Walter with the Society’s welcome: “You have been in Afghanistan, I perceive.”